altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 4\.
 Board will boot to Linux.
 Enter `root` as username, no password will be requested

-### HPS Test DC
+### HPS Test BOard

-This section presents how to use HPS Test DC to boot from SD card.
+This section presents how to use HPS Test BOard to boot from SD card.

 #### Booting from SD Card
 <hr/>